onymous-games/whisper-rpg/README.md

 Each center governs how well a character will interact with their surroundings in the various situations they may come across.

 The centers are split into:
-- Strength - how well a character can effect the world through that center and
+- Strength - how well a character can affect the world through that center and
 - Awareness - how well a character can perceive the world through that center.

-These centers are derived from the "centers of intelligence" in the [eneagram](https://www.enneagraminstitute.com/type-descriptions).
+These centers are derived from the "centers of intelligence" in the [enneagram](https://www.enneagraminstitute.com/type-descriptions).
 These distinctions of thinking, feeling, and instinct have guided a lot of how characters are differentiated.
-While strength and awareness are absent from the original eneagram description, adding them to a role playing setting gives characters additional depth which would otherwise be missing.
+While strength and awareness are absent from the original enneagram description, adding them to a role-playing setting gives characters additional depth which would otherwise be missing.

 ## Attribute descriptions

 Playing as the Universe, you will make decisions on how character's attributes interact with their choices.
 Don't focus on getting it "right" every time.
 There are many times a character may choose something interpretable in many ways.

 - Body Strength: A traditional view of "strength."
 How much mass a character can move, how much force they can hit with, etc.
 - Body Awareness: Agility.
-How accurately a character can move and contort their body to perform various actions
+How accurately a character can move and contort their body to perform various actions.
-- Social Strength: Speech Giving, Pursuassion, Bartering.
+- Social Strength: Speech Giving, Persuasion, Bartering.
 How well a character can communicate thoughts and emotions to another and influence that person's decisions.
 - Social Awareness: Empathy, Sympathy, Insight.
 How well a character can perceive others' intentions, actions, words, and how the character is being perceived.
 - Mental Strength: Puzzling, Cartography, Navigation, Deciphering.
 How well a character can reason about things.
 - Mental Awareness: Sensing, Seeing, Hearing, Smelling, Researching.
 How well a character can gather information from the outside world.